UC-MACSS/persp-analysis/students/kwon_hyunku/PERSP_HW06.md

 field experiment might cause to individuals is *informational risk*, where the disclosure of personal information harms individuals.
 However, no such harm is found in this experiment.
-Another potential harm concerns manipulation???providing the ideologies of candidates might alter individuals’ behaviors.
+Another potential harm concerns manipulation—providing the ideologies of candidates might alter individuals’ behaviors.
 However, information is, if not biased, a public good; providing information to individuals would help them reason their way out to a more informed decision.
 Thus, the research does not engender severe harm to individuals.

-1. Community level: we should consider *both participants and non-participants*, for the provided information might be circulated across the public via political communication: consequences of the experiment would not be limited to the subjects???the experiment might influence the entire local political landscape, leading to more partisan and heated election, yet with more turnout.
+1. Community level: we should consider *both participants and non-participants*, for the provided information might be circulated across the public via political communication: consequences of the experiment would not be limited to the subjects—the experiment might influence the entire local political landscape, leading to more partisan and heated election, yet with more turnout.
 This issue touches on a more fundamental issue: are partisan elections bad?
     Partisan elections are more polarized; but, they also garner more public attention; they make more people participate in the political